kunjan-tanna/JS_coding_interview_question/README.md

 10. Write a program to remove all whitespace characters from a string.
 11. Write an program for sort an array of object
 12. Write an program for fibonacci series up to n terms.
+13. Write an program for showing the count for duplicate from string and return output object format

 ## Q1 => Function to Reverse a String